Building a Bootable Version of OSForensics using WinPE

 Starting with V2.2 of OSForensics it is possible to make your own self booting USB flash drive from within the OSForensics software.

-- Download and install WinPE from Microsoft.
+- Download and install an WinPE edition from Microsoft.
 Make note of the installation directory.

 - A copy of OSForensics V2.2 or newer installed on your computer and your license key email.